cotarr/collab-backend-api/README.md

 # collab-backend-api

+This is 1 of 4 repositories used on a collaboration project for learning oauth2orize and passport.
-This is a demo repository.
+This repository is a mock REST API using passport with strategy passport-http-bearer.
+One table has be setup to use POST and GET requests to temporarily store or retrieve mock data in RAM variables.
-It is a mock REST API using passport and passport-http-bearer to restrict API access using OAuth2 bearer tokens.
-Access decision is performed by sending the tokens to the oauth2 provider for validation.
+API access is restricted using OAuth2 bearer tokens.
+Access decision is performed by sending the tokens to the oauth2 server for validation.
 Route authorization is restricted based on token scope.

-This is one of 4 repositories

 |                        Repository                                  |                   Description                         |
 | ------------------------------------------------------------------ | ----------------------------------------------------- |